tarekbadry30/task-managment-backend/README.md

 ```
 * fourth step

-update the file "storage\app\credentials\task-management-firebase-credentials.json"  with your firestore credentials
+- update the file "storage\app\credentials\task-management-firebase-credentials.json"  with your firestore credentials
+- update the file ".env"  with your firestore project id

 * last step